Skip to main content

 Course units

 In this unit you will develop your work further.
-You will produce a portfolio of work that can be used within a professional context or in order to apply for an MA.
+You will produce a portfolio of work that can be used within a professional context or to apply for an MA.

 Learning and teaching methods